 Our Police Department, Fire Department and Dispatch Center remain fully staffed and operating as usual to serve the needs of the City.
 If you have mild flu like symptoms or have potentially been exposed to someone with COVID-19, please do not call 911.
 Immediately call your doctor for guidance.
 A doctor’s prescription is required for COVID-19 testing at drive-through testing facilities or else you will be turned away.
 Emergency 911 services should only be utilized for a true medical emergency such as shortness of breath, difficulty breathing, chest pain, stroke, unresponsive individuals, seizures, etc. Additional information can be found on the Center for Disease Control and Ohio Department of Health websites.

-City Hall is open to the public by appointment only.
-Visitors are required to wear masks while on site.
+The City Hall lobby opened to the public beginning January 11, 2021.
+Appointments for meeting with staff are required, with the exception of Building Department and Mayor’s Court walk-in services.
+Visitors are required to wear masks and have their temperature scanned.
 Masks will be provided for visitors who do not have one.
-Due to ongoing construction activities at the front entrance, City Hall reception has been temporarily relocated to the north end of the building.
-It is strongly recommended that you contact the department you need for assistance ahead of arriving at the building so you can be properly directed.
 While accommodating limited in-person appointments at City Hall, city staff will continue to offer direct assistance by phone and email.
 These virtual service options are highly encouraged.
 Please contact us at (440) 777-8000 and we will do our best to handle all questions and requests for service.
 Visit our homepage at www.north-olmsted.com and click on Departments for a listing of all departments where you will find phone numbers as well as an online contact form that can be submitted electronically.

 Public meetings of City Council and boards and commissions are being held virtually via GoToMeeting.
 Meeting information is posted on the city calendar.